 4.3.3 Replacing a Reference Letter

-From the left hand side navigation menu, select the tab entitled “Upload Reference Letters”.
+From the left-hand side navigation menu, select the tab entitled “Upload Reference Letters”.
 In the first drop down corresponding to “Select Applicant”, select the job which the candidate of interest applied to.
 In the drop down menu below, select the name of the applicant.